ByteworksHomeLab/smitchell.github.io/_posts/2020-11-12-python-microservices.md

 One thing we didn’t get to is a distributed cache.
 Many auto-completed input fields and lists use infrequently changed LDAP data, such as facilities, departments, positions, and job roles.
 The web interface would be snappier if it used an in-memory cache, like Redis.

 Overall, the project was a success, thanks in large part to my teammates at <a href="https://www.thinkahead.com">Ahead</a>.
 We delivered the simplified, microservice solution that the client asked for written in the client’s preferred programming language.
-Now, our client no longer has to support the desktop application.
-The bugs are gone, and users received the enhancements they requested to work more effectively.
-Best of all, thanks to the event-driven design, the users are not stuck waiting and waiting for LDAP updates to complete.
+The client no longer has to support a desktop application.
+The bugs are gone, and users received the enhancements they wanted.
+Best of all, thanks to the event-driven design, the users aren’t stuck waiting and waiting for LDAP updates to complete.

 # References
 * <a href="https://www.behance.net/jessjwilliamson/">Python Logo Credit: Jessica Williamson</a>